fabric8io/fabric8-ipaas/cassandra/README.md

     oc get pods

-Use the name of one of the Cassandra pods in your list and run the following command:
+If you want to use the Cassandra client console you can run the following command (where pod_id is the id of one of the pod in the cluster):

     oc exec <pod_id> -it cqlsh

-As input use the cql code in `src/main/resources/cql/users.cql`.
-This way you've created the keyspace for using the cassandra-client code.
 You can watch the status of your Cluster with the following command:

     oc exec <pod_id> -it nodetool status